Gazbia Sirry: Education

 Raised by two women, Sirry's maternal caregivers were tasked to bring up Sirry alone.
-Her mother was left a widow after Sirrys’ father's death and with that, Sirry's female leadership figures took charge of her education and played a prominent role in the empowering feminist artwork that she would create later in life.
+Her mother was left a widow after Sirrys' father's death and with that, Sirry's female leadership figures took charge of her education and played a prominent role in the empowering feminist artwork that she would create later in life.
 Sirry witnessed the struggle that her caretakers endured during her upbringing in Cairo.
 Although her mother and grandmother had no attachment directly to a man, her uncles (on her paternal side) inspired her connection to art, theater, culture, and art history.

 Sirry's first known educational milestone was motivated by her mother, who suggested Sirry attend the Higher Institute for Young Women in Cairo.
 After 5 years, in 1948, Sirry gained a diploma in Fine Arts which only enhanced her love for art making.
 She received government scholarships that allowed her to travel abroad.
 Her next journey was to Paris, France where she would learn from Marcel Gromaire - a famous painter and teacher whom she learned much from during her initial graduate studies.
 By 1952, she was furthering her studies at the Egyptian Academy in Rome and tunneled her efforts into Art Education.
 Finally, she attended Slade College in London, England from 1954 - 1955, where she studied painting and lithography.

-Feeling a pull back to her home, Sirry returned to Cairo where she taught for about twenty years.
-Her education was a catapult into her professional career.
-These educational markers in her life gave her insight into not only the art world, but the political and social issues she would later comment on in her art.
-Her robust education gave her the stamina for her lengthy and successful career.
+Sirry returned to Cairo where she taught for about twenty years.
+Her education gave her insight into not only the art world, but the political and social issues she would later comment on in her art.